DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/README.md

 In addition to the code, these assignments will require a short writeup that includes: sketches of the initial idea, experiments that didn't work, experiments that worked, but were left out for other reasons, any notes on aspects of the project you would like to keep working on if given more time, technical and conceptual sources, etc.

+Assignment descriptions and instructions for submissions will be available in the [Brightspace platform](https://brightspace.nyu.edu/d2l/home/312200).

 ### Readings

 Each week you will also read and respond to a short text about programming, technology, and/or social issues invulving programming and technology.